ECE 209: Circuits and Electronics Laboratory

 • Windows users might want to check out the free Sumatra PDF, which is a minimal PDF viewer that supports auto-refreshing and has some other nice features.

 4. You may want some examples to get you started.
-It might be helpful to see my old homework template page too.
+It might be helpful to see an example homework template too.

 5. You will often want to include figures in your documents.
 To make this process easier, make sure you have these two lines in your LaTeX preamble: